Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 9. Draw circles on the vase;

-11. Using an eraser, erase the sketch;
+11. Using the eraser, erase the sketch;

 13. Color the centers of the daffodils with yellow and orange.
-Shade flower petals with blue and lilac tones;
+Shade the flower petals with blue and lilac tones;

 Watch the video: “How to draw a vase of flowers”